LuChenLab/40Tcells/README.md

-## A Paired rRNA-depleted and polyA-selected RNA sequencing from primary CD4 T cell of 40 healthy individuals with multi-omics data
+## Paired rRNA-depleted and polyA-selected RNA-seq from primary T cell of 40 human samples with multi-omics data

-### Outline

-##### Fig.1 Flow Chart of the RNA-seq experiment and data analysis
+## Abstract

+​    Both Poly(A) enrichment and ribosomal RNA depletion are commonly used for RNA sequencing.
+Either has its advantages and disadvantages that may lead to biases in the downstream analyses.
+To better access these effects, we carried out both ribosomal RNA-depleted and PolyA-selected RNA-Seq for CD4+ T naive cells isolated from 40 healthy individuals from the Blueprint Project.
+For these 40 individuals, the genomic and epigenetic data were also available.
+This dataset offers a unique opportunity to understand how library construction influences differential gene expression, alternative splicing and molecular QTL (quantitative loci) analyses for human primary cells.

+**Figure 1.** Study design of paired Poly(A) enrichment and ribosomal RNA deletion RNA-sequencing.

-##### Fig.2 Summary of key quality control metrics
+**Figure 2.** Summary of key quality control metrics.

-A. fastQC

-B. Summary of read-mapping

-C. Reads distribution along gene body

-##### Fig.3 Gene expression quantification

-A. Correlation of different method quantification
-B. The correlation of different method quantification from one of the same samples
-C. Identified gene number
-D. Identified gene biotype
+**Figure 3.** Comparison of gene expression identification between PolyA-selected and rRNA-depletion.

-##### Fig.4 Unsupervised clustering analysis of ExonOnly quantification
+**Figure 4.** Unsupervised clustering analysis.

-A. PCA of the data profiles in the three cell types of the Blueprint project revealed
-B. The clustering dendrogram of the samples corrected batch by ComBat